TikiTek/mechanica/README.md

 3. Goto 'build' folder and open Solution file
 4. Build

 How to start
 ------------

-1. Open 'resourcemanager.cpp'
+1. Open Solution file
-2. Comment the following line in: 'm_pAssetConverter->convertAll();'
-3. Build and run
+2. Build and Run
-4. Wait for crash/assert
-5. Close and start again.
-Now should it work
-Optional: comment the line in 'resoucemanager.cpp' out to increase start up time